|

 Health experts generally believe that most people do not get enough magnesium in there diets.
 However, actual magnesium deficiency is rare.
 It is possible that the magnesium in the water supply makes up for the deficit in the diet.
 Hard water in particular is generally higher in magnesium content.
 It has been found that in populations where hard water is regularly consumed, there is a decrease incidence of heart problems.

-Caveat: If you have diabetes, overuse alcohol, or take diuretics, you may be prone to magnesium deficiency.
-This is most likely because the magnesium is being excreted due to the excessive urination associated with these activities.
+--Caveat: If you have diabetes, overuse alcohol, or take diuretics, you may be prone to magnesium deficiency.
+This is most likely because the magnesium is being excreted due to the excessive urination associated with these issues.

 Too much magnesium in the form of supplements can kill you, so be careful of the dose, if you choose to take a magnesium supplement.
 There is no evidence that magnesium toxicity can result from food sources.